-If your business is registered for VAT, there is a lot of information that you need to make sure you include on your invoices.
-HMRC give some details about these VAT requirements on their website, but there are also some key invoicing points that you might not have thought of.
+If your business is registered for VAT, there’s a lot of information that you need to include on your invoices.
+HMRC gives some details about these VAT requirements on its website, but there are also some key invoicing points that you might not have thought of.

-In the second blog post of her invoicing series, our Chief Accountant Emily Coltman explains what to look out for when including VAT information on your invoices and gives some tips to help you get them in order:
+In this guide, our Chief Accountant, Emily Coltman, explains what to look out for when including VAT information on your invoices and gives some tips to help you get them in order:

 Charge the right rate of VAT

 The rate of VAT you charge on your goods and services might be 20%, 5% or 0%, or they might be exempt from VAT altogether or even outside the scope of UK VAT.

 Remember that this varies with the type of goods or services you sell, not with whether the customer is registered for VAT or not, unless you're selling to customers outside the UK.
 To help you get the amount of VAT right once you have the correct rate, you can use our basic VAT calculator.

 The VAT Flat Rate Scheme doesn't change your invoices

 You still have to charge the same VAT to your customers whether or not you are using the VAT Flat Rate Scheme (FRS).
 Don't be confused into thinking that if you are on the VAT FRS you charge a different amount to your customers - because you don't.
 What is different on this scheme is how much VAT you will pay over to HMRC.
 Find out if you'd be better off on the VAT FRS with our VAT FRS calculator.